modex-flexmex/oemof-flexmex/docs/model_structure.rst

 Model structure
 ~~~~~~~~~~~~~~~

-oemoflex is a model of the integrated European energy system, featuring many flexibility options.
+oemoflex is sector-integrated multi-node energy system model featuring a lot of flexibility options.
+Its region, interconnections and components can be adapted flexibly.

 .. contents:: `Contents`
     :depth: 1